numberplates/plateit-generator-docs/examples/oblongs.md

 ![Oblong plate preview](images/standard-car-oblong-4d-stacked.svg)

-> The raised effect is being created by stacking multiple registration layers.
-Unlike the previous 4D font example, this version doesn't require a separate preview file because the lighter-opacity reg has been set to `doNotPrint`.
+> The raised effect is being created by stacking multiple [registration layers](/additional/registration-overlay-store.md).
+Unlike the previous "4D" font example, this version doesn't require a separate preview file because the lighter-opacity reg has been set to `doNotPrint`.

 ```javascript
 // Document